stephenmjerge/mini-psychological-assessment-lab/README.md

 1. Replace `docs/psylab-demo.gif` with a real CLI walkthrough recording.
 2. Add domain subscores or flag columns to the YAML specs (especially PCL-5) to mirror clinical interpretations.
+3. Expand YAML coverage using the family taxonomy above (e.g., add CES-D, GAD-7 child variants, ACE, AUDIT, C-SSRS) so each major diagnostic cluster has at least one exemplar.
-3. Introduce severity band overlays to `psylab plot` for quicker visual reads.
+4. Introduce severity band overlays and reference lines to `psylab plot` for quicker visual reads.
-4. Build an HTML/PDF report generator (WeasyPrint/Jinja) that consumes scored CSV output.
+5. Build an HTML/PDF report generator (WeasyPrint/Jinja) that consumes scored CSV output.
-5. Add an end-to-end test that invokes the CLI commands to catch packaging regressions.
+6. Add an end-to-end test that invokes the CLI commands to catch packaging regressions.